cloud-gov/cg-site/_posts/2021-08-16-external-domain-migration-announcement.md

 - change in functionality or configuration to your services

 During the migration, you may see a new service instance with a name you do not recognize in your space(s).
+Once started, the migration takes about 30 minutes for cdn-route instances, and less than 15 minutes for custom-domain instances.
+During this time, you will be unable to make other modifications to the service instance.

 ### After the migration